lowjungxuan98/Project_Management_App/README.md

 ### Step 1: Resetting the Database

-To reset and start with a clean database, run:
+To start with a clean database, run:

 ```bash
 npx prisma migrate reset
 ```

-> **Warning**: This command erases all data and re-applies migrations, giving you a fresh database.
+> **Note**: This command erases all data and re-applies migrations, providing a fresh database.

 ### Step 2: Inserting Default Data